mik-tf/tfcloud-marketplace/README.md

 ## Getting Started

-For a comprehensive setup guide including detailed instructions on environment configuration, FaunaDB setup, and Stripe integration, see the [Setup Guide](docs/SETUP_GUIDE.md).
+For a comprehensive setup guide including detailed instructions on environment configuration, MongoDB Atlas setup, and Stripe integration, see the [Setup Guide](docs/SETUP_GUIDE.md).
 For detailed Auth0 configuration instructions specifically for cloud operators, see the [Auth0 Configuration Guide](docs/AUTH0_CONFIGURATION.md).

 ### Prerequisites